April 10, 2026 · Essay 024

 These two lines will meet.
 We can calculate what happens then.

 It won’t be “the world ends”.
 It will be headlines.
 Data breaches.
-Tenant data in open S3 buckets.
+Customer data in open cloud storage.
 Banking apps with auth holes.
 Wearable health data surfacing somewhere.
 And when someone asks “who built that?”, the answer will often be: “Nobody.
 That’s exactly the problem.”
 Or more precisely: “An AI, on behalf of someone who never read the code.”

 This is the age of insecure software we’re entering.
 Not because humans are negligent, but because the math of speeds works against them.